ssimonc/atomPython/README.md

 *Atom.ipynb*: A notebook to see the full range of the possibilities offered by atom

-*Agents.ipynb*: A notebook introduicing agents that are more "evolved" than simple ZITs
+*Agents.ipynb*: A notebook introducing agents that are more "evolved" than simple ZITs

-*DeterministicArtificialTraders.ipynb*: A notebook introduicing the three different kind of Deterministic Artificial Traders that are described in "A deterministic behaviour for realistic price dynamics
+*DeterministicArtificialTraders.ipynb*: A notebook introducing the three different kind of Deterministic Artificial Traders that are described in "A deterministic behaviour for realistic price dynamics"

 *OrderExecution.pdf/tex*: A short description about why it seems that there doesn't exist a total order on the set of limit orders that gives the permutation in which a sequence should be executed in order to maximize a given welfare